Housing, Town Planning, etc. Act 1909: Background

 Town planning as a concept had become more popular in Britain at the turn of the 20th century, drawing on the idea of the garden city and the extensions of existing towns occurring in Germany at the time.
 The need for legislation on the subject was prompted by a housing reform movement that had emerged from the debates around poverty and social conditions during the Boer War as well as a decline in house building from 1904.

-Passage through Parliament
+Passage

 The bill had its first reading in March 1908.
 It was generally welcomed but remained in the committee stage for 23 days, until near the end of the parliamentary session.
 It ended up being withdrawn and resubmitted at the beginning of the next session and considered by a Committee of the Whole House to speed up procedures.
 The new bill's second reading was in April 1909 and when it got to its committee stage, over 360 amendments were proposed.

 The bill moved to the House of Lords in September 1909 where it was notably attacked by Earl Cawdor while the Archbishop of Canterbury and the Bishop of Birmingham supported it.
 It passed back to the House of Commons in November before being returned and passed by the Lords, a week before the Liberal government collapsed over the People's Budget.